professor-moody/ludus_scorch/README.md

 # You can watch the logs with `ludus range logs -f`
 # Or check the status with `ludus range status`
 ```

+**No file uploads required!** Both SQL Server and SCORCH are automatically downloaded during deployment.

 ### Option B: From Source (Git Clone)